dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 - What tagging strategies exist across environments?
 - What Dynatrace metadata can be leveraged? (e.g., HOST_GROUPS)

+Different technologies require different set-ups and depending on whether something is on-prem or serverless, it will rqeuired a different kind of set up for each of these.

 ### Map requirements with dimensions